Participation policies and recommendations

 This is an opportunity for everyone to propose, choose, and participate in sessions on a wide variety of topics relating to W3C activities.
 It is a chance to contribute to discussions and connect with people working on ideas that may not fall within the usual areas of activity.

-We plan to offer a set of breakouts open to the broader public.
-More
+We also offer a set of breakouts open to the broader public.